Qualified doctors Certified medications Online consultation with aftercare

 Oestrogen stimulates the production of collagen, the most abundant protein in the body.
 Collagen constitutes 10 percent of muscle tissue.
 It helps keep your muscles strong and elastic and promotes muscle growth after physical exertion.
 By the way, collagen is not only an important building block for your muscles, but it also helps your cartilage, skin, ligaments and tendons to remain supple, strong and healthy.

 Declining levels of oestrogen and reduced production of collagen can also affect your joints.
 The cartilage can become thinner and mucous membranes start to lose moisture.
 As a result, bone will rub on bone, causing pain, irritation and inflammation.
-More about joint pain
+More about joint pain.

 Low oestrogen and collagen also increases the risk of osteoporosis, a disease in which bones become weak and brittle, causing them to break or fracture more easily.
-About 20 percent of bone loss in women happens during the menopausal transition.
+About 20 percent of bone loss in women happens during menopause.
 Osteoporosis is called a ‘silent disease’ because there typically are no warning symptoms in the early stages of the disease.
 The good news is that by caring for your body the pitfall of osteoporosis can be avoided and bone loss can be slowed down.
 More about osteoporosis

 What can you do?